 Top tips for going on Hajj with your family:

-1- Teach your children about Hajj
+1. Teach your children about Hajj

-If your children are old enough you could explain to them the significance of Hajj and what it entails and let them know about the spiritual journey they will be undertaking to get them motivated and excited, inshallah.
+If your children are old enough, you could explain to them the significance of Hajj and what it entails and let them know about the spiritual journey they will be undertaking to get them motivated and excited, inshallah.

-2- Light cotton clothing for kids
+2. Light cotton clothing for kids

-Remember to pack extra change of clothes for the kids and an over-garment for yourselves when you are performing Hajj with the kids.
+Remember to pack an extra change of clothes for the kids and an over-garment for yourselves when you are performing Hajj with the kids.

 3- Keep hydrated

-There are particular parts of Hajj such as in Mina when you may spend time in tents and will need a lot more fluids to avoid dehydration.
+There are particular parts of Hajj, such as in Mina, when you may spend time in tents and will need a lot more fluids to avoid dehydration.

-4- Bring your sunscreen
+4. Bring your sunscreen

-It may sound rather obvious but children need sunscreen protection and there are many sunscreens which are suitable for kids to protect them from the heat.
+It may sound rather obvious, but children need sunscreen protection, and there are many sunscreens that are suitable for kids to protect them from the heat.

-5- Make arrangements for necessary immunizations
+5. Make arrangements for necessary immunizations

 This will ensure that they are protected against meningitis, yellow fever, and other diseases, depending on what is requested by the Saudi government in any particular year.

-6- Remember the cough syrup
+6. Remember the cough syrup

-There are medicines and basic first-aid kits which are available for free in medical units, which are set up all over the Hajj area.
+There are medicines and basic first-aid kits that are available for free in medical units that are set up all over the Hajj area.

-7- Make dua with the kids at Mount Arafat
+7. Make dua with the kids at Mount Arafat

 Therefore, it may help to alternate care with you and your spouse to ensure that you can make dua effectively.

-8- Prepare for cold nights in Muzdalifah
+8. Prepare for cold nights in Muzdalifah

 Muzdalifah can be quite cold, so prepare by bringing a blanket and something warm in your bag for you and the kids, as it is especially chilly in the cold seasons.

-9- Find out from your Hajj guide/organizer about facilities for kids
+9. Find out from your Hajj guide/organizer about facilities for kids

-It would be beneficial to discuss with your Hajj organizers about the facilities available for children whilst going to Hajj such as baby changing areas, places to feed babies if you are nursing, wheelchair facilities if they get tired, etc.
+It would be beneficial to discuss with your Hajj organizers the facilities available for children while going to Hajj, such as baby changing areas, places to feed babies if you are nursing, wheelchair facilities if they get tired, etc.

-10- Keep the kids busy whilst on the roads
+10. Keep the kids busy whilst on the roads

-11- Bring a travel pillow for children
+11. Bring a travel pillow for children

-If they do feel sleepy it may help to bring a small cushion or travel pillows to keep them comfortable whilst travelling for long hours.
+If they do feel sleepy, it may help to bring a small cushion or travel pillows to keep them comfortable while traveling for long hours.

 Last but not least have a wonderful, spiritual, and enlightening journey to Hajj and may Allah (glorified and exalted be He) make it easy for all parents who are commencing on this beautiful journey of a lifetime.